ngDocumentor/ngDocumentor/src/assets/mddocs/intro.md

 #### Getting started

-* If you have created your markdown wiki for your project, that should be your starting point.
+* If you have created your markdown (.md files) wiki for your project, that should be your starting point.
 Copy all your `.md` files (in respective folder structure, if needed) into the `assets/mddocs` folder in the cloned repository.

 * Create `assets/mddocs/home.md` for top first level home link.
 [1] `home.md` will be path `/` or `/home`.